jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

      +---------------------------------------------------------+-----------+

-     Based on report about furnance removal $336.00 will be moved to emergency reserves as this will be included in a full renovation. `Sarah`_ will begin conservation with Fiance Committee about taking a small amount of money in checking to savings for large recurring expensives like the yearly insurance payment.
-Donations currently cover mortgage and utilities, `Sarah`_ wants to continue building up mortgage and utilities reserve to cover 1 years worth, estimated to be $5,000. `Molly`_ is gratefully for the careful thought that has gone in careful stewardship of Finance Committee, Molly personal apperciates that Finance Committee with deep, deep graditude. `Sarah`_ answered `Bill`_'s question about the camel, quote very common in the Middle East.
+     Based on report about furnace removal $336.00 will be moved to emergency reserves as this will be included in a full renovation. `Sarah`_ will begin conservation with Fiance Committee about taking a small amount of money in checking to savings for large recurring expenses like the yearly insurance payment.
+Donations currently cover mortgage and utilities, `Sarah`_ wants to continue building up mortgage and utilities reserve to cover 1 years worth, estimated to be $5,000. `Molly`_ is gratefully for the careful thought that has gone in careful stewardship of Finance Committee, Molly personal appreciates that Finance Committee with deep, deep gratitude. `Sarah`_ answered `Bill`_'s question about the camel, quote very common in the Middle East.
      If the camel is tied it doesn't cost much but if you let go free it can be very expensive.